enceladus2000/echoslam_ROS/README.md

-# EchoSLAM-Simulations
+# ROS simulations for EchoSLAM

-We do be simulatin
+We'll be testing our algorithms in a ROS environment.